billinghamj/postcodesio-client-node/README.md

 postcodes.near(latitude, longitude)
 ```

-This may also be called explicitly as `postcodes.nearCoordinate`.
+This may also be called explicitly as `postcodes.nearCoordinate(latitude, longitude, options)`.

 Parameters:

 - `latitude` - number - the latitude of the coordinate
 - `longitude` - number - the longitude of the coordinate
+- `options` - object - optional, only available with an explicit call

 Outputs: